 - Thread in a color which does not show easily against your fabric.

 - Dressmaking pins to hold fabric pieces together.

 02 of 15

-Make a Custom Sloper Pattern to Fit the Arm of Your Doll
+Make a Custom Sloper Pattern to Fit Doll's Arm

 To make a pattern for sleeves for your basic doll shirt you will first need to make a custom sloper pattern that fits your particular doll's arm.

 To Make the Custom Arm Sloper Pattern

 - Cut a rectangle of lightweight non-woven interfacing wide enough to go easily around the arm of your doll, and the same length as the distance from the doll's wrist to halfway across its shoulder.